Data Analytics and its type

 Basic Corner Stones of Predictive Analytics

 - Decision Analysis and optimization

 - Transaction profiling

-Descriptive Analytics: Descriptive analytics looks at data and analyze past event for insight as to how to approach future events.
-It looks at the past performance and understands the performance by mining historical data to understand the cause of success or failure in the past.
+Descriptive analytics looks at data and analyze past event for insight as to how to approach future events.
+It looks at past performance and understands the performance by mining historical data to understand the cause of success or failure in the past.
 Almost all management reporting such as sales, marketing, operations, and finance uses this type of analysis.

 The descriptive model quantifies relationships in data in a way that is often used to classify customers or prospects into groups.
-Unlike a predictive model that focuses on predicting the behavior of the single customer, Descriptive analytics identifies many different relationships between customer and product.
+Unlike a predictive model that focuses on predicting the behavior of a single customer, Descriptive analytics identifies many different relationships between customer and product.